 here are 5 misinformation about HIV/AIDS

-Taking the contraceptive pill would prevent contracting HIV, which, in turn, could (also) be transmitted by a simple kiss.
+Taking the contraceptive pill would prevent contracting HIV, which, in turn, might (also) be transmitted by a simple kiss.
 Preconceived ideas and false information that persist, and have even grown in recent years, as revealed by a recent survey produced for the Sidaction weekend.
 The opportunity to come back to the main preconceived ideas that are still circulating, and to debunk them (once and for all).

 AIDS is gone